slitvinov/taubench/README.md

 <h2>TauBench</h2>
 This is an unstructured grid benchmark.
 The benchmark mimics the run-time performance of the Tau solver (a Navier Stokes solver which has been developed at the DLR in Germany).
-Tau is a three-dimensional parallel hybrid multigrid solver, which uses a finite volume scheme in order to solve the Reynolds-averaged Navier-Stokes equations.
+Tau is a three-dimensional parallel hybrid multigrid solver, which solves the Reynolds-averaged Navier-Stokes equations by finite volume scheme.

 <h2>Install</h2>
 <pre>
 $ make
 </pre>

 To change the compiler